 Q. How big is the microchip?

-A. It is very small, similar in size and shape as a grain of rice.
+A. It is very small, similar in size and shape to a grain of rice.

 Q. How much does it cost?

 A. Butte Humane Society microchips every animal adopted at our shelter as part of the adoption fee.
 There is no additional charge.
 If you have an animal you would like to have microchipped, please call our clinic to make an appointment.
 Our microchip procedures are low-cost and give you the peace of mind that if your animal is ever missing the chances are greatly increased that he or she will be returned to you.